turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ## Marketplace

-We are done with the basic NFT contract; users can mint their NFTs.
-We're going to focus on the next step, creating the marketplace where the NFT Owner can put up the price and other users that are interested in it can buy it with NEAR coin.
-We'll be adding unit tests after each function/feature that we build to make sure it works as expected before we deploy it on the blockchain.
+We are done with the basic NFT contract; users can now mint their NFTs.
+In the next step, we will be creating the marketplace where the NFT owner can list NFTs, indicate their price, and make them purchasable by any user on NEAR.
+We'll be adding unit tests after each function/feature that we build to make sure it works as expected before we deploy it to NEAR.

 ### Unit test

 Unit tests can be found in the **tests** folder. `As-pect` was used for unit tests in AssemblyScript.
-You can use `VMContext` to mock some stuff on the NEAR runtime for testing functionality like contract caller, attached deposit, etc.
+You can use `VMContext` to mock various items on the NEAR runtime for testing functionality like contract caller, attached deposit, etc.

 You can run the tests using: